keithjlee/Asap.jl/README.md

 aSAP is...
 - the anti-SAP (2000)
 - results as Soon As Possible
-- a Structural Analysis Package
+- another Structural Analysis Package

 Designed first-and-foremost for information-rich data structures and ease of querying, but always with performance in mind.